bobek/bobek.cz/readme.md

 # Blog

-The source code of my blog at [lord.io](http://lord.io).
+The source code of my blog at [www.bobek.cz](https://www.bobek.cz).
 Uses middleman.

-Thanks to [Jordan Andree](http://jordanandree.com/travis-ci-deploy-middleman-github-pages/) for the travis deploy script.
+Thanks to [Robert Lord](https://lord.io/) for the theme/layout of the site.